Who to contact

 - threatening or intimidating you to gain compliance

-- destruction of your personal property and possessions, or threats to do so
+- destruction of your personal things and possessions, or threats to do so

-- punching walls, doors, violence to an object or pet, as a way of instilling fear of further violence
+- punching walls, doors, violence to an object or pet, as a way of instilling fear of more violence

 - yelling or screaming, name calling, constant harassment

-- embarrassing, making fun of you, either at home or in public
+- embarrassment and making fun of you, either at home or in public

-- Saying you are worthless, excessive possessiveness, isolates you from friends and family
+- saying you're worthless, excessive possessiveness, isolating you from friends and family

 - blaming you for how they act or feel